 Once you’re ready with the paint, now is the right time to gently repaint the affected part

 Once the paint is dry, you can now apply a clear coat.

-As mentioned before, if you are not comfortable doing the DIY repair of deep scratches, don’t hesitate to just take your car to your preferred body and paint shop so the repair can be taken care of properly by professionals.
+As mentioned before, if you are not comfortable doing the DIY repair of deep scratches, don’t hesitate to just take your car to your preferred body and paint shop so the car scratch repair can be taken care of properly by professionals.